cinout/ACME_BUY/README.md

 - [ ] Is other better way to handle forms?
 - [ ] check if every page is responsove
 - [ ] When to add imgs in src/asset, and when in public/?
+- [ ] Sellor Request and Live Chat sections should show notification icon
+- [ ] A nice default reminder when user puts in wrong route